MEDICARE FRAUD WHISTLEBLOWER ATTORNEY

 - Dates of service that differ from the dates you actually received the service

-- Payments for ambulance transportation that wasn’t provided to you
+- Payments for ambulance transportation that weren’t provided to you

 - Duplicate payments for the same service